celo-org/docs/docs/validator/troubleshooting-faq.md

 # Validator FAQ

-Answers to frequently asked questions while troubleshooting isses as a Validator.
+Answers to frequently asked questions while troubleshooting issues as a Validator.

 ---